gurugaurav/bing_image_downloader/README.md

 ## Bing Image Downloader
 <hr>

-Python liberary to download bulk of images form Bing.com.It uses async url, so it is very fast.<br/>
+Python library to download bulk of images form Bing.com.It uses async url, so it is very fast.<br/>

 ### Disclaimer<br />